gabrielpecoraro/ByteForce/idea.md

 ## Proposed Ideas Templates
 ### 1. Problems
 **Description:** The current problems we are facing
-- using a local model and which one- bar not showing - using the same model directly from embedding to embed **Priority:** [High]
+- using a local model and which one- bar not showing - using the same model directly from embedding to embed- solving the effeciency and integrate streamlit
+**Priority:** [High]
 **Assigned To (Optional):** @username

-### 2. Next work
+### 2. Other current problems
+**Description:** RAG and llm: before locally running need requirments and downlading /installing/ for foot print use the valuations methods+ efficiency(latency bleu score ..) sufficiency trade off (justify what we do is good for envirm=nment) explore quantization
-**Description:** RAG and llm: prompting methods **Priority:** [High]
+**Priority:** [High]
 **Assigned To (Optional):** @username